CrackdGaming/LoLApiChallenge/README.md

 # LoLApiChallenge
 API Challenge.
 Presentation and crawler.
-You can find the analysis engine here: https://github.com/CrackdGaming/lawl-challenge-analysis
+The analysis data this presentation layer uses was generated with another application that was built specifically for this API challenge.
+You may find it here: https://github.com/CrackdGaming/lawl-challenge-analysis